walicar/shmup/docs/game_design.md

 - Ported game to web with emscripten
 	- Game still works using CLion
 - Many bug fixes
+- Change boss design
+- Player's bomb projectile is much more reliable at clearing enemy projectiles

 ## Future Goals